Nobody Does It Better Than Kimco, Baby You're The Best

 Before we answer that, let’s take a look at KIM’s forecasted FFO/share growth compared to the peer group.
 Remember, FFO growth is directly correlated to dividend growth…

-As you can see, I provided this FFO/share chart and the column on the far-right ranks the top growers from 1 to 16 (UE is #16 forecasted to grow an average of 7.3% annually).
+As you can see, I provided this FFO/share chart and the column on the far right ranks the top growers from 1 to 16 (UE is #16 forecasted to grow an average of 7.3% annually).
 When you consider credit quality (BBB+ or higher), there are only three REITs that make the cut.
 Of course, as you can see below, KIM is the cheapest (of the 3):

 While KIM’s FFO/share growth is not as robust in 2017 (thanks to the dispositions and development), the future for KIM looks bright, and so is the potential for future dividend growth, as evidenced by the payout ratio chart below:

 The Bottom Line: I have been covering KIM for over five years and I have witnessed the transformation of the company from a diversified operation into a “pure play” U.S. shopping center REIT.
-It is inconceivable that this REIT is now trading at such a wide discount, if there is ever such a thing as a “margin of safety”…bingo its Kimco!
+It is inconceivable that this REIT is now trading at such a wide discount, if there is ever such a thing as a “margin of safety”... bingo its Kimco!

-Kimco’s recently declared a quarterly cash dividend of $0.27 per common share, payable on October 16, 2017, to shareholders of record on October 4, 2017 representing an ex-dividend date of October 3, 2017.
+Kimco’s recently declared a quarterly cash dividend of $0.27 per common share payable on October 16, 2017 to shareholders of record on October 4, 2017 representing an ex-dividend date of October 3, 2017.
 I suspect the company will continue to boost its dividend by around 8% annually.

 All of the ingredients are there, and Kimco is without a doubt the highest quality shopping center REIT.
 I am maintaining a STRONG BUY.

-When you watch The Spy Who Loves Me you can definitely see the twinkle in the eye as James Bond meets Agent Triple X of the KGB.
+When you watch The Spy Who Loves Me, you can definitely see the twinkle in the eye as James Bond meets Agent Triple X of the KGB.
 That’s the same feeling I have when I consider shares in Kimco Realty – if the company moves into a valuation range (of 18x), the forecasted annualized returns could be in excess of 25%.

 You don’t need to be a Russian spy to understand that Kimco is a BLUE-CHIP REIT on SALE.
-In spy world we call it SWAN investing, that’s secret code for “sleeping well at night”…nobody does it better, Kimco you’re the best!
+In spy world, we call it SWAN investing, that’s secret code for “sleeping well at night”… nobody does it better, Kimco you’re the best!

 Kimco will announce Q3-17 earnings on October 25th after the bell.